George Bonner Elementary is home to students from Kindergarten to Grade 7.

 All lost items will be placed in the Lost and Found, which is located in the PE Hallway.
 Please visit this area occasionally to look for any lost personal belongings.
 Unclaimed clothing and items will be donated to a local charity periodically throughout the year.

-Newsletters will be distributed on the first Friday of every month via e-mail and through the school’s website.
-Please contact the school’s office to be added to the e-mail list.
+Newsletters will be distributed at the beginning of every month via e-mail.
+Please contact the school’s office if you require a paper copy.

 Parent Advisory Committee (PAC)